-34. Are the project activities that are not associated with habitat removal, tree removal/ trimming, bridge removal, replacement, and/or maintenance, structure removal, replacement, and/or maintenance, and lighting, consistent with a No Effect determination in this key?
+34. Are the project activities that are not associated with habitat removal, tree removal/ trimming, bridge and/or structure activities, temporary or permanent lighting, or use of percussives consistent with a No Effect determination in this key?

-Yes, other project activities are limited to actions that DO NOT cause any stressors to the bat species as described in the BA/BO
+Yes, other project activities are limited to actions that DO NOT cause any additional stressors to the bat species as described in the BA/BO